 Imagine you just got appointed as the new CEO.
 Before your promotion, there was always someone with more responsibility.
 Now it's all on you.
 But what are the common pitfalls of first-time CEO's, especially in the context of SME and Private Equity-owned businesses?
 And what is the playbook for getting up to speed quickly?

-Robbert Bakker is former CEO of online bank KNAB and Kinly, a PE-owned audio visual communications supplier.
-Currently, Robbert is using his experiences to coach CEOs of PE-owned and SME companies.
+Robbert Bakker is former CEO of online bank KNAB and Kinly, a Private Equity-owned audio visual communications supplier.
+Currently, Robbert is using his experiences to coach CEOs of Private Equity-owned and SME companies.
 We sat down with him to discuss his insights on the role of first-time CEO and what makes this role so complicated.

 If a first-time CEO calls you for advice, what would you tell them?

 I usually begin by asking a few diagnostic questions to get a sense of how a person manages him or herself, such as: ‘how do you manage your own schedule, set your targets and monitor your own progress?’.
 Because: If you can’t manage yourself, you can’t manage your company.
 Then, it's fairly simple: understand the P&L, understand the drivers, set targets on the drivers, make management explicitly responsible for the targets and make sure everyone in the organization knows how to contribute to the P&L target.
 Then create a disciplined rhythm to monitor progress and hold people accountable.

 That sounds almost too simple.
 Why doesn't everybody do this intuitively?